munashemutsinze/munashemutsinze.github.io/README.md

 I’ve supported data-driven decision-making at non-governmental organizations with a focus on **data quality assessment, Key Performance Indicator (KPI) monitoring and reporting**.
 I am currently deepening my knowledge by pursuing a **Master's in Data Analaytics** at Clark University.
-Here on GitHub, I share projects related to **data analytics, SQL, statistics, and visualization** with an emphasis on practical, impact-driven analysis.
+Here on GitHub, I will be sharing projects related to **data analytics, SQL, statistics, and visualization** with an emphasis on practical, impact-driven analysis.

 ---